zebscripts/AFK-Daily/.wiki/Usage.md

-While creating this repository and script, I wanted to make it as easy as possible for anyone to use it.
-That's why I've implemented various checks in order to run the script, so you don't have to!
+While creating this repository and script, we wanted to make it as easy as possible for anyone to use it.
+That's why we've implemented various checks in order to run the script, so you don't have to!
 These include:

-- Check if adb is installed, and if not install it.
+- Install `adb` locally if necessary
-- Check for File line endings
+- Check for File line-endings
-- Check what type of device is connected per ADB, and connect accordingly*
+- Check what type of device is connected per ADB, and connect accordingly
-- Deploy the script on your device to be able to run it

-*\* Unfortunately it won't detect nox without you specifying it as an optional parameter.
-At least not yet.*
+- Auto-update the script if a new version is found

 You can also execute the script with the following optional parameters: